adrhill/ImageNetDataset.jl/README.md

 ### Preprocessing
-The dataset can also be loaded in a custom size with custom normalization parameters by configuring the `CenterCropNormalize` preprocessing transformation:
+The dataset can also be loaded in a custom size with custom normalization parameters by configuring the preprocessing transformations.
+ImageNetDataset.jl currently provides `CenterCropNormalize` and `RandomCropNormalize`:

 ```julia
 output_size = (224, 224)
 mean = (0.485f0, 0.456f0, 0.406f0)